Alyth: Roads

 Alyth lies just north of the junction of the A926 (connecting Blairgowrie and Kirriemuir) and the B954 (connecting Dundee and Glenisla).
 The B952 loops through the town itself, from the A925/B954 junction back to the B954 just east of the town.

 Railway

 Alyth was the terminus of the Alyth Railway, a branch from the Scottish Midland Junction Railway.
 Alyth railway station opened in 1861 and closed to passenger traffic in 1951, although goods traffic continued until 1965.
 The site of the former railway station, now occupied by housing, is remembered in the name Mart Street, where livestock auctions were held after they moved from the Market Muir.
 The nearest ScotRail stations nowadays are Dundee railway station and Perth railway station (Scotland).

 Cycling

 Alyth is part of the Strathmore Cycle Network, a project to develop a series of dedicated cycle tracks connecting three local towns via country lanes and specially-built paths avoiding main roads.

+Buses

+Stagecoach East Scotland operate services 57 & 57A via Alyth to Dundee, Blairgowrie and Perth.
+They run hourly everyday by double decker buses.
+The vehicles on the Stagecoach routes have recently been upgraded with a £1,000,000 investment in new buses.
+JP Coaches also operate services in the area.
+Service 128 of theirs runs to Kirriemuir two-hourly between Monday and Saturday.